home-assistant/home-assistant.io/source/_components/camera.xiaomi.markdown

 </p>

 <p class='note warning'>
-The live stream writing by the camera is not an supported format when the hass reads through FTP for Yi 720p and Xiaofang Cameras, so this platform retrives the video which was saved 1 minute earlier.
+The live stream writing by the camera is not a supported format when the hass reads through FTP for Yi 720p and Xiaofang Cameras, so this platform retrives the video which was saved 1 minute earlier.
 </p>

 <p class='note warning'>